-As a newlywed living in a new city, building new relationships, and finding new ways to fill my days, I have many new life experiences, questions, and joys to share.
+As a new mom in her 30's (who lived as a single girl in a chicken coop when I started this blog), I have many new life experiences, questions, and joys to share.
 May my stories, thoughts, and musings bring some sort of inspiration, blessing, laughter, or simply a smile to your day.

 Friday, March 25, 2011